tzachar/cmp-fuzzy-path/README.md

 The commend to use as a file finder.
 Note that `-p` is needed so we match on the entire path, not just on the file or directory name.

+Please note that, by default, `fd` returns only files.
+If you want directories, you need to add `-t d -t f` to `fd_cmd` table.

 # Sorting